spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/cleaning-up-old-backups/overview.md

             'keepMonthlyBackupsForMonths' => 4,

             /*
-             * The amount of years of which one yearly backup must be kept */
+             * The amount of years of which one yearly backup must be kept.
+             */
             'keepYearlyBackupsForYears' => 2,

             /*
-             * After clean up the backups remove the oldest backup until
+             * After cleaning up the backups remove the oldest backup until
-             * this amount of megabytes is reached.
+             * this amount of megabytes has been reached.
              */
-            'deleteOldestBackupsWhenUsingMoreMegabytesThan' => 5000
+            'deleteOldestBackupsWhenUsingMoreMegabytesThan' => 5000,
-        ]
         ],
+    ],
 ```

 This package provides an opinionated method to determine which old backups should be deleted.
 We call this the `DefaultStrategy`.
 This is how it works:

-- Rule #1: it will never delete the youngest backup regardless of it's size or age
+- Rule #1: it will never delete the newest backup regardless of it's size or age
 - Rule #2: it will keep all backups for the amount of days specified in `keepAllBackupsForDays`
 - Rule #3: it'll only keep daily backups for the amount of days specified in `keepDailyBackupsForDays` for all backups
 older than those that rule #2 takes care of